gipplab/math-content-similarity/demo/Readme.md

 Step 1: Visit MaRDI portal

-Step 2: ENter zbMATHDOcumentID or search for any research paper for mathematics.
-The papers form zbMATHOPen will have recommendtaions.
-Please note that some documents might have not have recommendtaions if they are fairly new, have no mateadata except id, etc. Lets say we enter in search portal: Simple C*-algebras with perforation
+Step 2: Enter zbMATHDOcumentID or search for any research paper in mathematics that is from zbMATHOpen.
+Only the papers form zbMATHOPen will have recommendtaions.
+Please note that some documents might not have recommendtaions if they are fairly new, have no mateadata except id, etc.
+For example, search: "Simple C*-algebras with perforation" on https://portal.mardi4nfdi.de/w/index.php?search

 Step 3: Select the closest matching article